CiscoAI/kubeflow-examples/tf-mnist/README.md

   <img src="https://raw.githubusercontent.com/amsaha/KFLab/master/tf-mnist/pictures/gke_cluster_create.png" height="450" title="Create a GKE cluster">
 </p>

-3. Click on the 'Create Cluster' option to create a cluster with 3 `n1-standard-2` nodes and kubernetes master version as `1.11.7-gke.12` or above.
+3. Click on the 'Create Cluster' option to create a cluster with 3 `n1-standard-2` (2 vCPU, 7.5GB memory) nodes and kubernetes master version as `1.11.7-gke.12` or above.
 <p align="center">
   <img src="https://raw.githubusercontent.com/amsaha/KFLab/master/tf-mnist/pictures/gke_machine_type.png" height="450" title="GKE machine type">
 </p>

-4. **gcloud**
+4. Install `gcloud` SDK on your laptop.

-    [Install gcloud SDK](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/installation-and-setup) by skipping to the 'Install Cloud SDK' section given in the hyperlink.
+    [Install gcloud SDK](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/installation-and-setup) by skipping to the **Install Cloud SDK** section of the page.

 5. Execute `gcloud auth login` command on your shell to authenticate your gcloud account.

 6. Press the 'connect' button against your created cluster, then copy the command it provides you and execute it on your shell.

 7. `kubectl config current-context` should return your cluster name which you created.

 8. Create a cluster role for your user by running:
-`kubectl create clusterrolebinding your-user-cluster-admin-binding --clusterrole=cluster-admin --user=<your@email.com>`
+`kubectl create clusterrolebinding any-human-readable-name --clusterrole=cluster-admin --user=<your@email.com>`

 ### Service Account Users

-1. Each team/person will be given a service account.
+1. Each team/person will be given a service account, which will have to be setup by someone else.
+Usually,the instructors will be able to provide this.
 2. Install [gcloud](https://cloud.google.com/sdk/docs/quickstart-macos) on your
    macbooks.
 3. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on